-1. This short essay is to be read with “The Gospel” on www.gospel-truth.co.za.
+1. This short meditation is to be read with “The Gospel” on www.gospel-truth.co.za.

 2. If you skip the Scripture references, you are wasting your time.

-3. Some information enclosed is from the paper “The Gospel”.
+3. Some information enclosed is from the meditation “The Gospel”.

 May we indeed, as Paul said to the Colossians (1:6), come to know the grace or undeserved favor of God in reality, deeply and clearly and thoroughly, becoming more accurately and intimately acquainted with it.